mpayetta/mpayetta.github.io/_drafts/2016-07-31-full-text-indexing-with-elastic-search-and-mongodb.markdown

 $ npm install -g elasticdump
 {% endhighlight %}

-With elasticdump you can import analyzers, mappings and data from one ES index into another (or even into a json file).
+With elasticdump you can import analysers, mappings and data from one ES index into another (or even into a json file).
-In our case we don't care about analyzers and mappings, we'll just import the data since the analyzer and mappings are already defined in our `fulltext_opt` index.
+In our case we don't care about analysers and mappings, we'll just import the data since the analyser and mappings are already defined in our `fulltext_opt` index.

 {% highlight bash %}